radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 * The mandatory-to-implement cipher suites are not referenced directly, this is replaced by a pointer to the TLS BCP.
 * The specification regarding steps for certificate verification has been updated
 * {{RFC6613}} mandated the use of Status-Server as watchdog algorithm, {{?RFC7360}} only recommended it.
 This specification mandates the use of Status-Server for both RADIUS/TLS and RADIUS/DTLS.
+* {{RFC6613}} only included limited text around retransmissions, this document now gives more guidance on how to handle retransmissions, especially across different transports.

 The rationales behind some of these changes are outlined in {{design_decisions}}.